 While in 2023, the average revenue was about $2,202 per cruiser, the associated expenses were $1,862, implying a profit margin in the range of 12-13%.
 At the beginning of the decade, these percentages stood at 77% ($1,663) and 23% ($1,485), respectively, indicating that upgrading onboard amenities provides higher yields to cruise lines.
 The breakdown of revenues and expenses has the following characteristics:

 - Revenue.
-The base fare paid by the average cruiser accounts for 69% of the revenue, implying that cruise lines are able to generate an additional 31% revenue tranche with onboard services, such as gambling, excursions, drinks, and personal services.
+The base fare paid by the average cruiser accounts for 69% of the revenue, implying that cruise lines can generate an additional 31% of revenue through onboard services, such as gambling, excursions, drinks, and personal services.
 Additionally, cruisers are spending on goods and services at ports of call, which are not accounted for here.

 - Expenses.
-The main expenses related to the ship operations include port fees and taxes (often levied per cruiser), ship maintenance, fuel (9%), payroll (13%), food & beverages, and the provision of onboard services.
+The main expenses related to ship operations include port fees and taxes (often levied per cruiser), ship maintenance, fuel (9%), payroll (13%), food & beverages, and the provision of onboard services.
 A standard cruise package includes food services as well as onboard services such as shows.
-Since the booking of ships is a marketing-intensive activity involving advertisement, agent commissions account for a notable share of expenses (15%).
-Cruise ships are capital intensive (a ship carrying 3,500 passengers costs more than $800 million, and the latest generation of mega-ships close to $2 billion), with approximately 13% of the expenses related to servicing the debt contracted for their purchase.
+Since booking ships is a marketing-intensive activity involving advertising, agent commissions account for a notable share of expenses (15%).
+Cruise ships are capital-intensive (a ship carrying 3,500 passengers costs more than $800 million, and the latest generation of mega-ships costs close to $2 billion), with approximately 13% of the expenses related to servicing the debt contracted for their purchase.